Day 1: Arrive Oslo

 Availability and Time of Year

 You can start this tour on any day of the week between the start of July and the end of August subject to availability.
 This is the most pleasant time of the year to walk around in Norway with plenty of hours of daylight and warm daytime temperatures.
-Please note that depending on weather and the previous winter, there can still be some snow on the trails at the end of June.
+Please note that depending on weather and the previous winter, there can still be some snow on the trails at the beginning and end of the season.
 We recommend booking as far in advance as possible as the accommodations get booked up very quickly however we will always try our very best to accommodate your plans.

 Single Rooms & Solo Walkers